trezor/trezor-suite/docs/features/onboarding/onboarding.md

       }
 ```

 Another usage is in "Setup Pin" step, where the device, through button request, will let us know if user should enter pin for the first time or 2nd time (for confirmation).
-It is also leveraged outside of Onboarding everytime user needs to enter a PIN.
-Thanks to these button we can reuse the same component that will adjust just based on these button requests.
+It is also leveraged outside of Onboarding every time user needs to enter a PIN.
+Thanks to these buttons we can reuse the same component that will adjust just based on these button requests.

 In onboarding, we clear this array after each step (handled in `buttonRequestMiddleware`).